dbabits/eth-client/README.md

 If you feel something is missing, or would like to see a feature added, please open an issue, or better yet a pull request.

 :)

+This tool was inspired by a similar suite of tools built for working with tendermint chains at https://github.com/eris-ltd/mint-client